 With the help of SCRAM Continuous Alcohol Monitoring® (SCRAM CAM®), SCRAM Remote Breath®, and a variety of other alcohol monitoring technologies, the San Joaquin DUI Monitoring Court (SJDMC) has reduced annual DUI arrests by 66% since 2008.

-The SJDMC is unique in that offenders are assigned to one of two treatment tracks based on the DUI-RANT™ Assessment, with the ability for offenders to step-up or step-down from their assigned track depending on their compliance and progress in the program.
+The SJDMC is unique in that clients are assigned to one of two treatment tracks based on the DUI-RANT™ Assessment, with the ability for clients to step-up or step-down from their assigned track depending on their compliance and progress in the program.

 The majority of participants are placed in Track 1, or the Accountability Track, and are required to complete regular court visits and adhere to alcohol monitoring such as portable breath testing or an ignition interlock device.
 Participants in Track 2, or the Treatment Track, are often placed in in-patient or out-patient treatment and must submit to more intensive monitoring such as Remote Breath or CAM.